davidtso1219/intro_to_web_dev/README.md

 - formPractice

     This is a practice of making a form using basic HTML and CSS.
 The learning resource is from a Udemy course.

+- fadeButton

+    This is just a practice of fade effect.